Why invest in Spain?

 Table of Contents

-Today, Spain is one of the most attractive European countries in which to invest in rental property.
-Rental yields are close to 7%, a European record.
-While property prices are falling across Europe, they rose by +4.5% in Spain last year.
-Terreta explains why buying property in Spain could be a very good financial decision.
+Spain is currently one of the most attractive European countries for investing in rental property.
+The rental yield is close to 7%, a record in Europe.
+While real estate prices are falling in Europe, they increased by +4.5% in Spain last year.
+Terreta explains why buying real estate in Spain could be a very good financial decision.

-With an average return of over 6.7% and very attractive prices throughout Europe, investing in Spain has never been more attractive.
+With an average yield of over 6.7% and very attractive prices on a European scale, there has never been a better time to invest in Spain.

 On the one hand, rental yields are significantly higher than in most European countries.
 For example, Valencia is the second most profitable city in Europe, second only to Warsaw.

-On the other hand, property prices are in a positive upward cycle, averaging 5% a year in recent years.
+On the other hand, real estate prices are in a positive price increase cycle, 5% per year on average in recent years.

-Spanish property prices rose by 4.5% in 2023, while in almost all other European countries, prices were falling.
+Spanish real estate prices increased by 4.5% in Spain in 2023, while in almost all other European countries, prices fell.

-It's better to invest in a country with good prospects than to buy where there's too much risk of a prolonged downturn.
+It is better to invest in a country with good prospects rather than buying where the risk of a prolonged decline is too present.

-How can we explain the rise in property prices in Spain in 2023 and 2024, despite the rise in interest rates we've been experiencing since 2022?
+How can we explain the rise in real estate prices in Spain in 2023 and 2024, despite the rise in interest rates that we have been experiencing since 2022?

-Should you still invest in Spain in 2024?
+Is it still worth investing in Spain in 2024?

 We explain everything in this article.